According to the Canadian periodical The Lawyers Weekly, “In the world of contract drafting, Ken Adams is the guru.”

 The Legal Writing Institute awarded Ken the Golden Pen Award for 2014, “to recognize his exemplary work in contract drafting.”
 And in 2015 the ABA Journal named Ken’s blog to the Hall of Fame of its “Blawg 100”—its list of the hundred best law blogs.

 Ken has taught contract drafting as an adjunct professor at Hofstra University School of Law, the University of Pennsylvania Law School, and Notre Dame Law School.

-Since August 2020, Ken has been chief content officer of LegalSifter, an artificial-intelligence company that is creating software to help with review of the other side’s draft contracts.
-From April 2018 to July 2020, Ken was an advisor to LegalSifter.
+Since August 2020, Ken has been chief content officer of LegalSifter, an artificial-intelligence company that helps with the contract process.
+From April 2018 through July 2020, Ken was an advisor to LegalSifter.

 A U.S. citizen, Ken was raised in Africa and Europe; he received all of his secondary and college education in England.
 After graduating from the University of Pennsylvania Law School in 1989, Ken practiced corporate law in New York and Geneva, Switzerland, with major U.S. law firms.